SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

   be universal to all coronaviruses?)
 (Also parenthetically, a soccer ball is a [Goldberg polyhedron](https://en.wikipedia.org/wiki/Goldberg_polyhedron), but has 32 faces instead of 24.
-And that's as much as this nerd knows about sportsball, due to a lifelong sports aversion induced by beatings by jocks during childhood.)
+And that's as much as this nerd knows about sportsball, due to a lifelong sports aversion induced by getting beatings from jocks in middle &amp; high school.)
 - It has an undemanding cold chain, unlike the mRNA vaccines: 36 - 46&deg;F for up to 6 months and at room temperature for up to 1 month.
 - The best current guess at a dose schedule is 2 primers separated by 28 days and then a booster at 6 months after that.
 So&hellip; like the mRNA vaccines, pretty much.
 - There's a "smaller" version of the vaccine, which concentrates on the Receptor Binding Domain (RBD) subset of the spike protein.
+It _might_ be easier to manufacture, and appears to have about the same properties in preclinical trials.

 ## A deep(er) dive